Dann Mitchell (Associate Professor in Atmospheric Science, and Head of Group)

 I first arrived in the Geography Department at the University of Bristol in 2018 to begin a new adventure as a PhD student.
 I completed my undergraduate degree in Environmental Science at Ulster University.
 Currently, my research involves learning about the changes in extratropical cyclones and their impacts under climate change focusing on the North Atlantic and western Europe.
 Additionally, I am conducting research into climate model resolution.
 I am exploring what the role increasing vertical resolution in the stratosphere has on the reliability of extreme event attribution statements.

-I recently joined the group after completing my undergraduate and masters in mathematics at Oxford.
+I joined the group after completing my undergraduate and masters in mathematics at Oxford.
 My research focuses on understanding the driving mechanisms of polar vortices in extreme climates, using Mars’ annular polar vortex as a primary example.
 I use the modelling framework Isca to explore the impact of changing planetary parameters and radiative forcing on polar vortices, and I am also using Martian reanalysis data to explore the variability in the vortex.